JakeSteam/blog-programming/_drafts/2024-11-10-implementing-google-in-app-updates-for-android.md

 ## Preparing your app

 Unsurprisingly, the library needs to be added to your app!
-I'm using [version catalogs](https://developer.android.com/build/migrate-to-catalogs) and [Kotlin DSL](https://developer.android.com/build/migrate-to-kotlin-dsl) for Gradle, if you're using Groovy or defining dependencies in a more classic way that works fine too:
+I'm using [version catalogs](https://developer.android.com/build/migrate-to-catalogs) and [Kotlin DSL](https://developer.android.com/build/migrate-to-kotlin-dsl) for Gradle, if you're using Groovy or defining dependencies in a more classic way that approach works fine.

 ### Defining the dependency